Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Hurstville is below the national average.
-The median income is $44,515 and the average is $59,415.
-This contrasts with Greater Sydney's figures of a median income of $60,817 and an average income of $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $48,459 (median) and $64,679 (average) as of September 2025.
-Census 2021 income data shows household income ranks at the 53rd percentile ($1,804 weekly), while personal income sits at the 28th percentile.
-The earnings profile shows that the largest segment comprises 34.8% earning $1,500 - 2,999 weekly (12,221 residents), aligning with the metropolitan region where this cohort likewise represents 30.9%.
-Housing affordability pressures are severe, with only 79.9% of income remaining, ranking at the 48th percentile.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows median income in Hurstville is $44,515 and average income is $59,415.
+This contrasts with Greater Sydney's median income of $60,817 and average income of $83,003 in the same period.
+Based on Wage Price Index growth of 10.32% from July 2023 to March 2026, estimated median income is approximately $49,109 and average income is $65,547.
+Census data from August 2021 shows household income ranks at the 53rd percentile ($1,804 weekly) and personal income at the 28th percentile.
+The largest earnings segment comprises 34.8% earning $1,500 - $2,999 weekly (12,281 residents), similar to Greater Sydney's 30.9%.
+Housing affordability pressures are severe with only 79.9% of income remaining, ranking at the 48th percentile.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income